raphaelw/multiband-filterbank/README.md

 # Multiband Filterbank
 Audio filterbank for real-time audio signal processing.
+You can choose:
-Filter order and number of frequency bands can be chosen.
+* Number of frequency bands
+* Filter order
+* Stopband attenuation

+*The library also contains a basic Up-/Downsampler.
+See `Resampling.hpp`*

 ## Details
 Implements a filterbank that is allpass complementary meaning that it has a flat frequency response with some unnoticable phase distortion.